transparency-treasury/developer-hub/explore.md

 * Constraints

-There are no business rule constraints for this service.
+  * There are no business rule constraints for this service.

 * Output

+  * Output from this function is a JSON file.
+Example JSON output:

     * <a target='blank' href='https://api.transparency.treasury.gov/services/api/v1/registry/list?apiKey=DEMOKEY'>Try it Out!</a>

 * Examples

-* The following example would return the single instance details:
+  * The following example would return the single instance details:* Output from this function is a JSON or XML file.
+Example JSON output:* Output from this function is a JSON or XML file.
+Example JSON output:* Output from this function is a JSON or XML file.
+Example JSON output:
-  `../registry/list`
+    * `../registry/list`

 ###### Situational